murphya14/portfolio/README.md

 GitHub Repo [here](https://github.com/murphya14/Hobby_Hunt-)

-`sudo pip3 install django=1.11.29` The framework used.
+`pip3 install django=1.11.29` The framework used.

-`sudo pip3 install Pillow` A python package that allows images to be uploaded.
+`pip3 install Pillow` A python package that allows images to be uploaded.

-`sudo pip3 install django-forms-bootstrap` To render our forms with bootstrap styling.
+`pip3 install django-forms-bootstrap` To render our forms with bootstrap styling.

-`sudo pip3 install django-storages` To set up media and static transfer on S3
+`pip3 install django-storages` To set up media and static transfer on S3

 `python3 manage.py collectstatic` To send all media and static directories to S3

-`sudo pip3 install psycopg2`
+`pip3 install psycopg2`

-`sudo pip3 install dj-database-url==0.5.0` To handle postgres database.
+`pip3 install dj-database-url==0.5.0` To handle postgres database.

 - Create a new app on Heroku and link to your local repo.
 - Create a requirements.txt and Procfile.

-`sudo pip3 freeze --local > requirements.txt` To tell Heroku what packages are required to run this program.
+`pip3 freeze --local > requirements.txt` To tell Heroku what packages are required to run this program.

 `echo web: python app.py > Procfile` To tell Heroku what type of application this is.